12beesinatrenchcoat/12beesinatrenchcoat.github.io/blog/_posts/2020-02-22-second_post.md

 I really... didn't know what I was doing half this time.
 I wrote some stuff, I looked at reference, and the entire process (and result, but more on that later,) was a giant disorganized mess.

-I suppose I should thank some sites, but more specifically: the people who contribute to the [MDN Web Docs](https://developer.mozilla.org/en-US/) and [Stack Overflow](https://stackoverflow.com/) - for wannabe developers like myself, your contributions make for great reference material.
+I suppose I should thank some sites, but more specifically: the people who contribute to the [MDN Web Docs](https://developer.mozilla.org/en-US/){:class="ext other"} and [Stack Overflow](https://stackoverflow.com/){:class="ext other"} - for wannabe developers like myself, your contributions make for great reference material.
 Thanks!

 But more on the result - it's a mess.
 I dread looking at the "code" again - it's an amalgamation of multi-line HTML strings, many repeated things that could probably be simplified, stored in variables, or consolidated into functions - but I didn't do that.
 Which may have been why this took so long.
 Maybe when I finish writing this, and go to compile it, there's going to be another issue somewhere, and it's going to take me another few hours to solve it.
 That'll be... great.